weto91/kindle-cover-fixer/README.md

 (This application is compatible from Windows 7 to the last Windows version)

 ## How to use the application
-- The first thing to do is transfer the books from our caliber library to the Kindle device
+- The first thing to do is transfer the books from our calibre library to the Kindle device
 - Disconnect the device and wait for it to load the complete library
 - With the Kindle device connected to the internet, wait for the following image to appear as the cover image of our ebooks